WHAT ARE YOUR FEET TELLING YOU?

 We have all heard that a solid house must begin with a strong foundation.
 It is the same with our bodies.
 It all starts with the feet.

 Ailments that develop over time can be traced back to weakness, imbalance and tightness in our feet and ankles.
-How about while we are lifting?
-What can we look or feel for in our feet?
-What do our feet tell us during large movements such as squats and deadlifts?
+This applies when lifting weights.
+Our feet tell us a great deal during large movements such as squats and deadlifts.

-If we really start paying attention to how our feet feel, or where we feel pressure during movements, it can give us a good plan of attack for correcting technique and reducing pain in the knees and lower back.
+If we are really paying attention to how our feet feel or where we feel pressure during movements, it can give us a good plan of attack for correcting technique and reducing pain in the knees and lower back.

-Before we get ahead of ourselves, let’s talk a little bit about footwear.
-It is difficult to listen to the feet when we throw another joint under them such as cushioned soled shoes.
-It is preferable when you are lifting weights to wear thin soled shoes such as Chuck Taylors, or solid weight lifting shoes, and even bare feet!
+Let’s talk a little about footwear.
+It is difficult to listen to the feet when we throw another joint under them, such as cushioned soled shoes.
+It is preferable to wear thin soled shoes or even stocking feet when lifting weights.
 These options allow for a firm platform to the ground.

 Let’s begin with the squat.

-You should push through the middle of your foot, not the heel and absolutely not the balls of your feet.
+When performing a squat, you should push through the middle of your foot rather than the heel or balls of your feet.
 You should plant every “corner” of your foot firmly into the ground.
-If you push through the heel, you’re not engaging your quads enough, and you may fall on your butt.
-Push through the balls of your feet, you are not engaging your hips and glutes and will feel pressure and maybe pain in your knees.
+If you push through the heel, you are not engaging your quads enough and you may fall.
+When pushing through the balls of your feet, you are not engaging your hips and glutes and will feel pressure and maybe pain in your knees.

-A good guideline to know is that with posterior chain movements such as RDLs, hip thrusts, and good mornings; the pressure should always be in the heel.
-In most quad movements, you should try to be square on the foot, such as split squats, lunges and squat machines.
+A good guideline to know is that with posterior chain movements such as RDLs, hip thrusts and good mornings, the pressure should always be in the heel.
+In most quad dominant movements, you should try to be square on the foot.
+Examples of quad exercises include split squats, lunges and squat machines.

 - Pressure in mid-foot = healthy mixture of both

-- Look first at a client’s or training partner’s feet during movements to know what’s activating or not, or what’s tight or weak.
+- Look first at a client’s or training partner’s feet during movements to know what’s activating or not, or what is tight or weak